michaeljclark/michaeljclark.github.io/software.md

 URL: [https://github.com/riscv/riscv-isa-sim/](https://github.com/riscv/riscv-isa-sim/)

 Spike is the official RISC-V Instruction Set Simulator.
-Spike serves as the behavioural reference model for the RISC-V ISA.
+Spike serves as the behavioral reference model for the RISC-V ISA.
 Spike is easily extended to add new instructions.
 Spike supports RV32GC and RV64GC, and has Debug and GDB support.